cozy/cozy-guidelines/templates/README.tpl.md

 $ cozy-dev deploy <APP_PORT>
 ```

-and point your browser to your dev VM at http://localhost:9104, your app is now available in your dashboard.
+your app is available in your vm dashboard at http://localhost:9104.

 ### Tests